sablier-labs/docs/docs/contracts/v2/reference/core/types/library.LockupPro.md

 ```

 ### Segment

-Segment struct used in the {SablierV2LockupPro} contract.
+Segment struct used in the lockup pro stream.

 ```solidity
 struct Segment {